alex-t-l/Movies-Project/README.md

 # Movies-Project

 This movies project represents a rental movie store that wants to automate their inventory tracking system.
-There are three genres, Comedy, Drama, and Classic.
 The program keeps track of borrowed and returned items for each customer, also the inventory and history of the customers.
-The inventory is initialized from a text file, and the customers are initialized from a. customer file, then the commands from the commands file.
+The inventory, customer, and transactions are initialized from a text file There Is a store object that has a customer database (HashMap with customer id and customer object), and inventory object for the movie inventory database.
+Every customer object has a vector of historic transactions, and items they are currently borrowing stored in a vector.
+There are three genres, Comedy, Drama, and Classic, which is stored in an inventory object which has a vector for each shelf, the inventory object can sort the shelves by different sorting type.